wandb/docs/docs/guides/artifacts/delete-artifacts.md

 Delete artifacts interactively with the App UI or programmatically with the W&B SDK.
 When you delete an artifact, W&B marks that artifact as a *soft-delete*.
 In other words, the artifact is marked for deletion but files are not immediately deleted from storage.

-The contents of the artifact remain as a soft-delete, or pending deletion state, until a regularly run garbage collection job reviews all artifacts marked for deletion.
-The garbage collection algorithm deletes associated files from storage if the artifact and its associated files are not used by a previous or subsequent artifact versions.
+The contents of the artifact remain as a soft-delete, or pending deletion state, until a regularly run garbage collection process reviews all artifacts marked for deletion.
+The garbage collection process deletes associated files from storage if the artifact and its associated files are not used by a previous or subsequent artifact versions.

 :::note